trappergor/cpp-docs.ru-ru/docs/standard-library/hash-map-class.md

    hash_map <int, int> :: iterator pIter;

    // value_type can be used to pass the correct type
-   // explicitely to avoid implicit type conversion hm1.insert ( hash_map <int, int> :: value_type ( 1, 10 ) );
+   // explicitly to avoid implicit type conversion hm1.insert ( hash_map <int, int> :: value_type ( 1, 10 ) );

    // Compare other ways to insert objects into a hash_map